whrit/n8n-nodes-twentycrm/README.md

 Create a Twenty API key in **Settings → Developers → API & Webhooks** inside your workspace.
 When configuring the `Twenty API` credentials in n8n:

 1. Paste the generated API key into the `API Key` field.
-2. Set the `Base URL` parameter on the node to your workspace’s REST endpoint (for example `https://app.twenty.com/rest` or `https://crm.quikturn.io/rest`).
+2. Set the `Base URL` parameter on the node to your workspace’s REST endpoint (for example `https://app.twenty.com/rest`).

 The nodes authenticate using Bearer tokens sent via the `Authorization` header.